The year 2020 was a year unlike any other in our lifetimes. Massage, and the health care industry as a whole, has been challenged like never before.

 Exercise has long been heralded to increase immunity.
 A 2019 study published in the Journal of Sport and Health Science confirms that “acute exercise,” which is moderate to vigorous activity of less than an hour, was shown to increase white blood cell count.
 (2)

 Physical therapists and related professionals have encouraged many clients to improve exercise routines to stay healthy.
-Your local gym may be your best place to frequent to meet this goal!

 Below you will find many alternative methods for boosting immunity, including herbs, foods, essential oils, and vitamins.